Duplicate Revenue from Joining Orders to Multiple Payments and Refunds

 Explain and fix the mismatch

-Write the corrected query.
-The browser will run it against the sample tables and compare the result with the expected output.
+Write the corrected query, run it against the sample tables, and compare the result with the expected output.

 Interview-style explanation